Stock market today: Wall Street moves further away from its historic highs - ExBulletin

 Massive stock purchases by the companies themselves also helped support prices.
 Share buybacks among Bank of America's corporate clients reached their fifth highest level in its weekly data history, dating back to 2010, according to strategist Jill Carey Hall.

 But critics say more companies will need to generate strong profit growth to justify their big price swings.
-Progress on reducing inflation has also become more difficult of late, with reports hotter than expected this year.
+Progress in the implementation inflation down also became bumpier recently, with reports this year, I arrive hotter than expected.

-Nonetheless, traders generally expect the Federal Reserve to begin cutting its main interest rate in June.
+However, the general expectations of traders are to the Federal Reserve to start reducing its main interest rate in June.
 Some even see a slight possibility at its meeting next week.

 In the bond market, Treasury yields fell following mixed reports on the economy.